Acme Bread Company: Products

 Acme sells bread (including baguettes and batards, rolls, pastries, chocolate and plain croissants, and croutons.
-The primary products are made in either sourdough or "sweet" white bread, but other dough styles are offered such as multi-grain and "walnut levain."
+The primary products are made in either sourdough or "sweet" white bread, but other dough styles are offered such as multi-grain and walnut levain.
 Loaves are sold only whole and not sliced.

 After two years of study and planning the company switched to organic wheat flour in 1999.

 Operations

 Acme operates four bakeries.
 It opened a wholesale-only bakery in Berkeley in 1989, a bakery in Mountain View in 1996 relocated to South San Francisco in 2016, and a bakery and retail outlet in San Francisco as part of the 2004 Ferry Building renovation.
 Acme also regularly sells baked goods at the Ferry Plaza Farmers Market in San Francisco, and the farmers' markets in Sunnyvale and Mountain View.
 The main Berkeley bakery runs 24 hours per day in three shifts, seven days per week.
 The San Francisco location bakes only during daytime.
 The larger bakeries each produce 60,000 or more loaves of bread per week.

 Acme's sourdough loaves take 35 hours of prep before baking.
 First, yeast from the mother starter is blended with additional flour and water to create a 60-pound "sponge," which is kept refrigerated for 12 hours.
 The sponge is then blended with 240 pounds of additional flour and water, and salt, then hand-formed into loaves.
 Bread is baked in a large brick oven with a rotating slab and steam humidifiers to keep optimal humidity and produce the crust.

-With the website acmebread.com, Acme does almost no marketing.
-With no salespeople or marketing staff, it conducts a successful retail sales operation at its San Francisco and Berkeley bakeries and more than 80% of total sales are to the wholesale market, primarily local restaurants and markets.
+Acme does almost no marketing.
+With no salespeople or marketing staff, it conducts a retail sales operation at its San Francisco and Berkeley bakeries and more than 80% of total sales are to the wholesale market, primarily local restaurants and markets.
 Boulevard and Farallon, two fine dining customers, each spend approximately $60,000 per year on Acme bread.
 The successful Ferry Building retail shop, though the most visible to tourists and residents alike, is a relatively small part of Acme's overall operations.

 Acme breads are supplied to about 40 restaurants and stores in Sacramento by an agent, a former computer operator who collects them in Berkeley each morning and who also sells up to a dozen loaves a day to personal customers in Roseville who arrange to pick them up from his doorstep; he formerly ran a store there.